jpena88/portfolio/content/about.md

 I am a Site Reliability Engineer with over 10 years of experience doing lots of different things & solving many complex problems.
 What things you ask? things like automation, network, security, monitoring, logging, cloud, full-stack developing, and everything in between.

-I am originally from New York, but I moved to San Francisco in 2015 because it makes sense to be here in you are an engineer in tech, and also the weather is great all year round!

 I was once the first DevOps Engineer at a startup where I got the chance to build out the AWS infrastructure and code pipelines from the ground up.
 I got to wear many hats.
 I have also worked in medium and large sized companies where my focus was more specific.

 I am currently at [Udemy](https://udemy.com), where I get to work with cool tech like Kubernetes, Django, Terraform, Ansible, Datadog etc.